 How we work together

 The BCP network provides a forum where members can share information and build knowledge about sustainable water and river management and identify opportunities to improve local river sites across the whole Brent catchment.

 The BCP steering group meets regularly throughout the year to work together proactively, bringing together ideas and energy guided by a strategic agreement.

-Smaller action groups also meet to focus on key themes of the Brent River Action Plan including water quality, biodiversity and habitat improvements.
+Smaller action groups also meet to focus on key themes of the Brent Catchment Action Plan including water quality, biodiversity and habitat improvements.

 Projects being delivered by partner organisations within the catchment include:

 - Restoring Brent Rivers and Communities (led by Thames21 with funding from Greggs Foundation)